siswara/MedRecommendExt/README.md

 ## Overview + Purpose

 Medical journals/articles contains a lot of terms that are domain specific and thus create a challenge for user to comprehend the main concepts in it.
 Our team aimed to bridge this challenge by adding a recommender system that helps users.
-With our extension, relevant medical terms on a page will be highlighted and link to articles to learn more about these terms.
+With our extension, relevant medical terms on a page will be identified and link to articles to learn more about these terms.
 This creates an easy and efficient way to understand medical articles without having to stop to research each term that a user is not familar with.

 ## Implementation

 The extension works using BioBert to decide which words would be most useful to be defined for a user, the Bing API to retrieve relevant search results, and a BM25 implementation to further rank these search results.
-The Chrome Extension also utilizes the MarkJS library to efficiently highlight the terms, and Javascript logic to link the relevant links to the terms.
+The Chrome Extension also utilizes Javascript logic to display relevant links to the term.

 External data sets and resources:
 * BioBert (https://github.com/dmis-lab/biobert)